ZHAOBenyun/byzhao.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
 This is Benyun Zhao (赵犇赟).
 I am a Ph.D. student in Mechanical and Automation Engineering at the Chinese University of Hong Kong (CUHK), where I obtained my Master's degree.
 I am now a member of [*USR*](http://www.mae.cuhk.edu.hk/~usr/) group, supervised by [*Prof. Ben M. Chen*](https://www4.mae.cuhk.edu.hk/peoples/chen-benmei/) and frequently collaborating with Prof. Yunhui Liu in CUHK and [*Prof. Mark Mueller*](https://me.berkeley.edu/people/mark-w-mueller/) in UC, Berkeley.
-My work focuses on computer vision engineering application based on unmanned systems, such as 2D object detection, instance segmentation, 3D scene reconstruction and understanding.
+My work focuses on computer vision engineering application based on unmanned systems, such as object detection, instance segmentation, image enhancement, 3D scene reconstruction and understanding.

 Before I delved fully into research, I worked as a research assistant on robotics in [*Hong Kong Centre for Logistics Robotics*](https://www.hkclr.hk/) from 2021-2022 and had several internships in Sinopec and YTO Group Corporation as Mechanical Engineer during undergraduate.